shawn1m/overture/README.md

     10.8.0.1 example.com
     192.168.0.2 *.xxx.xx

-#### DNS servers with EDNS client subnet support
+#### DNS servers with ECS support

 + DNSPod 119.29.29.29:53
 + GoogleDNS 8.8.8.8:53 \[2001:4860:4860::8888\]:53

-**For DNSPod, EDNS client subnet only works via udp, you can test it by [patched dig](https://www.gsic.uva.es/~jnisigl/dig-edns-client-subnet.html)**
+**For DNSPod, ECS only works via udp, you can test it by [patched dig](https://www.gsic.uva.es/~jnisigl/dig-edns-client-subnet.html)**

 Check the ``; CLIENT-SUBNET: 119.29.29.29/32/24``, if it exists, it works.

-The accuracy depends on the server side, do not judge EDNS client subnet feature by it.
+The accuracy depends on the server side, do not judge ECS feature by it.

 ```
 $ dig @119.29.29.29 www.qq.com +client=119.29.29.29